-Our mission is to make the school the best place to learn in, the best place to work in and the best place to partner with.
-We have reflected deeply on our role in contributing towards becoming an anti-racist society.
-We are proud of the School’s approach to inclusion and diversity, and our zero-tolerance approach to racism.
-However, recent events have shown that our current approach is not sufficient to address the complex and profound challenges of racism.
+At St Paul’s Way Trust School, we are committed to our mission of making the school ‘the best place to learn in, the best place to work in and the best place to partner with.’
+As part of this we are proud of the school’s approach to inclusion and diversity, and our zero-tolerance approach to racism.

-By committing to these actions and continuing to develop and improve our anti-racist approach, we progress as a community towards our collective vision to provide a transformational education for our young people.
+The school is committed to continuing to develop and improve our anti-racist approach, so that we can progress as a community towards our collective vision of providing a transformational education for our young people.